Published By Janet Gershen-Siegel at February 26th, 2018

-The guidelines do not address whether your business can pay that amount or if you hit your total credit limit.
-D & B assesses how likely you are to continue to pay your obligations within the agreed-upon terms and how likely you are to undergo financial stress in the next twelve months.
+The guidelines do not address if your business can pay that amount.
+And they do not show if you hit your total credit limit.
+D & B determines how likely you are to continue to pay your obligations within the agreed-upon terms.
+And they decide how likely you are to undergo financial stress in the next twelve months.

 This number, between 1 through 4, makes up the second half of your firm’s rating.
 It reflects Dun & Bradstreet’s overall rating of your business’s creditworthiness.
 They analyze company payments, financial information, public records, business age, and other factors.

 If your company does not provide current financial information, you cannot get a Composite Credit Appraisal rating of better than a 2.
-The 1R and 2RRating categories show company size only based on the total number of employees, and are assigned if your company’s file does not contain a current financial statement.
+The 1R and 2RRating categories show company size only based on the total number of employees.
+And are assigned if your company’s file does not contain a current financial statement.

 In general, when Dun & Bradstreet does not have all of the information they need, they will indicate that in their reports.
 However, missing information does not necessarily mean your firm is a poor credit risk.

-A PAYDEX Score is Dun & Bradstreet’s dollar-weighted numerical rating of how your company has paid the bills over the past year.
-D & B bases this score on trade experiences reported by various vendors.
-The D & B PAYDEX Score ranges from 1 to 100; higher scores mean a better payment performance.
+A PAYDEX Score is Dun & Bradstreet’s dollar-weighted numerical rating.
+It shows how your company has paid the bills over the past year.
+So D & B bases this score on trade experiences reported by various vendors.
+Or it is on report to data-gathering companies partnering with the CRA.